WomensCodingCircle/CodingCirclePython/README.md

 ### Lesson 3: Functions
 Follows lesson 4 of UMich course.
 Introduces functions, modules, parameters, arguments, and the return statement. **Project** you will create a program that lets you roll the die in yatzee.

+### Lesson 4: Iteration
+Follows lesson 5 of UMich course.
+Introduces loops and list. **Project** you will create a program that let you hunt for treasure.